ufal/npfl138/exam/questions.md

   matching loss looks like for this optimal transport flow.
 [10]

 - Write down the sampling algorithm used in flow matching.
 [5]

+#### Questions@:, Lecture 14 Questions
+- Describe how a linear-frequency spectrogram is generated (explain window length, hop length, what frequencies are represented in every window, and explain windowing including the Hann window function).
+Assuming $f$ hertz corresponds to $m(f)$ mels (no need to know the exact formula), how do the hertz frequencies represented by a mel spectrogram with
+  $M$ entries look like?
+[10]

+- Draw the WaveNet architecture (show the overall architecture, explain dilated convolutions, write down the gated activations, describe global and local conditioning).
+[10]

+- Write down the formulas for GELU, Swish, GEGLU, and SwiGLU used in the FFN module of a Transformer architecture.
+[5]

+- Define the Mixture of Logistic distribution used in Parallel WaveNet, including the explicit formula of computing the likelihood of the data.
+[5]

+- Describe the changes in the Student model of Parallel WaveNet that allow efficient sampling (how the distribution $P(x_t)$ looks like, how $x_t$ is sampled from this distribution, what the prior distribution for latent variable looks like, how the second iteration is computed).
+[10]

+- Write down the loss used for Student model training in Parallel WaveNet, and write down the cross-entropy part also using per-time-step cross-entropies.
+[5]

+- Describe the overall architecture of the Tacotron 2 architecture, including the description of the encoder, formula for the location-sensitive attention, and the description of the decoder.
+(How exactly is one step of the decoder performed?
+How exactly is post-net used?
+Why does the decoder have two outputs?)
+  What is the loss minimized during training?
+[10]

+- Sketch the FastSpeech architecture, describe what duration predictor is, and how it is used during computation.
+What is the advantage of this architecture compared to Tacotron?
+[5]